top of page

 Step 2: Structure Analysis

-The tools for the structure analysis step are the:
+The tools for the structure analysis step are:

 • Structure Tree